How to Achieve the Maximum Possible, while Making a Minimum Effort

 Riding a rocket towards mistakes

-When being in a hurry, you focus only on certain part of an activity, but leave unnoticed other things around it.
+When being in a hurry, you focus only on the certain part of an activity but leave unnoticed other things around it.
 You don’t keep the whole picture in mind.
 This is also the reason for making mistakes.

 Often employers or managers who cannot manage their own optimality make their subordinates to be in stress and overloaded with work as well.
 So that there is always a feeling that the work is going on.
-They do not trust neither themselves nor their employees, and need to check everything all the time, creating additional pressure both for themselves and others.
+They trust neither themselves nor their employees and need to check everything all the time, creating additional pressure both for themselves and others.

 When you are very efficient, your co-workers may get the impression that you do not work so much at all; you just perform all tasks quickly and can then just go to be with your family or do your hobby, while they are still strenuously rushing about.
 But seeing that you are competent in your actions, your skill to do more with less effort will be highly appreciated.

 This is precisely what optimality is about – to achieve as much as possible while doing as few as possible.
 Optimality always requires smartness.
 You cannot use it without using awareness.
 Smartness involves getting acquainted with all details, with all information related to the issue at hand.
 It involves the capacity to set relevant information apart from the irrelevant.
 When acting optimally, you use as few motions, actions, and resources as possible in order to achieve as effective a result as possible.